ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 the values for individual clients.

-In order to address this problem, each PPM client generates a zero-knowledge proof that their input is valid and attaches it to the report.
+In order to address this problem, each PPM client generates a zero-knowledge proof that its report is valid and attaches it to the report.
 The aggregators can then jointly verify this proof prior to incorporating the report in the aggregation and reject the report if it cannot be verified.
 However, they do not learn anything about